-Microsoft 365 Booking System for Desks and Meeting Rooms: How it Works
+Microsoft 365 Booking System for Desks and Meeting Rooms

 If your company already runs on Microsoft 365, you’re probably using Outlook and Teams every day to manage calendars, meetings, and communication.

-That’s right - Microsoft 365 can double as your office booking system, helping employees find available workspaces, schedule meeting rooms, and plan hybrid workdays without ever leaving familiar apps.
+However, these same tools can also be used to book desks and conference rooms.
+Microsoft 365 can function as your office booking system, helping employees find available workspaces, schedule meeting rooms , and plan hybrid workdays without ever leaving familiar apps.

 How Desk & Room Booking Works in Microsoft 365